Krishna-2013/HTML-Cheatsheet/README.md

 - **Prism.js** for syntax highlighting
 - **Prism.css** for styling code blocks
 - Open-source community resources for learning and references

+## ⭐ Show Your Support

+If you like this project, give it a ⭐ on GitHub!